Elizabeth Taylor

-Taylor's acting career began to decline in the late 1960s, although she continued starring in films until the mid-1970s, after which she focused on supporting the career of her sixth husband, United States Senator John Warner (R-Virginia).
+Taylor's acting career began to decline in the late 1960s, although she continued starring in films until the mid-1970s, after which she focused on supporting the career of her sixth husband, United States Senator John Warner.
 In the 1980s, she acted in her first substantial stage roles and in several television films and series.
-She became the second celebrity to launch a perfume brand, after Sophia Loren.
+She became the second celebrity to launch a perfume brand after Sophia Loren.
 Taylor was one of the first celebrities to take part in HIV/AIDS activism.
 She co-founded the American Foundation for AIDS Research in 1985 and the Elizabeth Taylor AIDS Foundation in 1991.
-From the early 1990s until her death, she dedicated her time to philanthropy, for which she received several accolades, including the Presidential Citizens Medal.
+From the early 1990s until her death, she dedicated her time to philanthropy, for which she received several accolades, including the Presidential Citizens Medal in 2001.

 Throughout her career, Taylor's personal life was the subject of constant media attention.
-She was married eight times to seven men, converted to Judaism, endured several serious illnesses, and led a jet set lifestyle, including assembling one of the most expensive private collections of jewelry in the world.
+She was married eight times to seven men, had four children, converted to Judaism, endured several serious illnesses, and led a jet set lifestyle, including assembling one of the most expensive private collections of jewelry in the world.
 After many years of ill health, Taylor died from congestive heart failure in 2011, at the age of 79.

 Early life

-Elizabeth Rosemond Taylor was born on February 27, 1932, at Heathwood, her family's home on 8 Wildwood Road in the London Borough of Barnet, northwest London, England.
-She received dual British-American citizenship at birth as her parents, art dealer Francis Lenn Taylor (1897–1968) and retired stage actress Sara Sothern (née Sara Viola Warmbrodt, 1895–1994), were United States citizens, both originally from Arkansas City, Kansas.
+Elizabeth Rosemond Taylor was born on 27 February 1932, at Heathwood, her family's home at 8 Wildwood Road in Hampstead Garden Suburb, northwest London, England.
+She received dual British–American citizenship at birth as her parents, art dealer Francis Lenn Taylor (1897–1968) and stage actress Sara Sothern (1895–1994), were United States citizens, both originally from Arkansas City, Kansas.

-They moved to London in 1929 and opened an art gallery on Bond Street; their first child, a son named Howard, was born the same year.
+They had moved to London in 1929 and opened an art gallery on Bond Street; their first child, a son named Howard (died 2020), was born the same year.

 The family lived in London during Taylor's childhood.
 Their social circle included artists such as Augustus John and Laura Knight and politicians such as Colonel Victor Cazalet.
 Cazalet was Taylor's unofficial godfather and an important influence in her early life.
-She was enrolled in Byron House School, a Montessori school in Highgate, and was raised according to the teachings of Christian Science, the religion of her mother and Cazalet.
+She was enrolled in Byron House School, a Montessori school in Highgate and was raised according to the teachings of Christian Science, the religion of her mother and Cazalet.

 In early 1939, the Taylors decided to return to the United States due to fear of impending war in Europe.
 United States ambassador Joseph P. Kennedy contacted her father, urging him to return to the US with his family.
 Sara and the children left first in April 1939 aboard the ocean liner SS Manhattan and moved in with Taylor's maternal grandfather in Pasadena, California.
 Francis stayed behind to close the London gallery and joined them in December.
 In early 1940, he opened a new gallery in Los Angeles.
-After briefly living in Pacific Palisades, Los Angeles with the Chapman family, the Taylor family settled in Beverly Hills California, where the two children were enrolled in Hawthorne School.
+After briefly living in Pacific Palisades, Los Angeles, with the Chapman family, the Taylor family settled in Beverly Hills, California, where the two children were enrolled in Hawthorne School.